pywbem/pywbemtools/docs/pywbemclicommands.rst

 presenting in detail to help the user understand the background, purpose and syntactic implementation of the features.
 This includes:

-* The ability to receive either CIM instances or CIM instance names with only a change of an option on the commands that request CIM instances.
-The option ``-o`` or ``--names-only`` defines whether only the instance name or the complete object will be displayed.
+* The ability to receive either CIM instances or classes or only their names with only a change of an option on the commands that request CIM instances or classes.
+The option ``-no`` \ ``--names-only`` defines whether only the  name or the complete object will be displayed.

 * The ability to interactively select the data from a list presented by pywbemcli for certain objects rather than typing in long names the full name.